CoderThatsLockedIn/React-End-Term-Project/README.md

 # 🤝 NGO Connect: Neighborhood Support Platform

-**Connect NGO** is a real-time, peer-to-peer assistance platform built to foster local support networks.
-Whether it's a neighbor needing help moving furniture or someone looking for a ride to a medical appointment, CommunityAid bridges the gap through a seamless, secure, and reactive interface.
+**Connect NGO** is a real-time, peer-to-peer assistance platform built to foster local support networks, especially NGOs.
+Be it a tree plantation drive or a cleanliness drive or even a charitable fundraiser, NGO Connect bridges the gap through a seamless, secure, and reactive interface.

 ---